Multi-Horizon Representations with Hierarchical Forward Models for Reinforcement Learning: Experiments

 \subsection{Component Ablations}

 We probe each component of HKSL to determine its contribution to the overall RL policy learning process.
-Specifically, we test SAC without the hierarchical model but with HKSL's ensemble of critics (No Repr), HKSL where each level in the hierarchy moves with a single step (All $n=1$), HKSL without $c$ (No $c$), HKSL where each level in the hierarchy shares encoders (Shared Encoder), and single-level HKSL ($h=1$).
+Specifically, we test SAC without the hierarchical model but with HKSL's ensemble of critics (No Repr), HKSL where each level in the hierarchy moves with a single step (All $n=1$), HKSL without $c$ (No $c$), HKSL where each level in the hierarchy shares encoders (Shared Encoder), single-level HKSL ($h=1$), and HKSL with no nonlinear projection (No $w$).
 The No Repr ablation tests whether HKSL's performance boost is due to the ensemble of critics or the hierarchical model itself.
 The All $n=1$ ablation tests our hypothesis that only learning representations at the environment's presented temporal coarseness can miss out on important information.
 The No $c$ ablation tests the value of sharing information between levels.
-The Shared Encoder ablation tests if level specialization is necessary or if one encoder can learn information at varying temporal coarseness.
-Finally, the $h=1$ ablation tests the value of the hierarchy itself by using a standard forward model (e.g.,~\citep{spr,ksl}).
+The Shared Encoder ablation tests if one encoder can learn information at varying temporal coarseness.
+The $h=1$ ablation tests the value of the hierarchy itself by using a single forward model (e.g.,~\citep{spr,ksl}).
+Finally, the No $w$ ablation tests the value in the nonlinear projection between the forward models and the loss computation.

-See \Cref{fig:abls} for the performance comparison between these ablations and full HKSL in the no distractors setting of Cartpole, Swingup.
+See \Cref{fig:abls} for the performance comparison between these ablations and full HKSL in the no distractors setting of Cartpole, Swingup, Ball in Cup, Catch, and Walker, Walk.
 All results are reported as IQMs and 95\% CIs over five seeds.
 We highlight that variations without all components perform worse than full HKSL.
 This suggests that HKSL requires each of the individual components to achieve its full potential.